ethstorage/es-node/README.md

 - Docker version 24.0.5 or above

 #### Docker compose
-To start es-node with docker compose, pull es-node source code and execute the following command in the repo:
+To start es-node with `docker compose`, pull es-node source code and execute the following command in the repo:
 ```sh
 env ES_NODE_STORAGE_MINER=<miner> ES_NODE_PRIVATE_KEY=<private_key> docker compose up
 ```
 #### Docker as a background process
-Or you can use `run-docker.sh` that build an es-node Docker image and launch a container in the background:
+Or you can use `run-docker.sh` that builds an es-node Docker image and launch a container in the background:
 ```sh
 env ES_NODE_STORAGE_MINER=<miner> ES_NODE_PRIVATE_KEY=<private_key> ./run-docker.sh
 ```